Rochester Community Schools Mission Statement

 In the 1980s, then Superintendent Dr. John Schultz launched the first long-range strategic plan, which consisted of a vision, mission, beliefs and several key result areas.
 District stakeholders were held accountable for objectives, strategies and action plans.
 The strategic plan evolved into Goals 2000 and Goals 2010, undergoing revision every few years.

 In April 2013, Dr. Robert Shaner was appointed superintendent.
 Dr. Shaner initiated a new strategic planning initiative in October 2013.
 With thorough research and community input, a plan emerged.
 Pride in Excellence: Strategic Planning 2020 was adopted to ensure that all RCS students would be focused on the goal of becoming “college ready, career ready, and life ready.”

 The strategic planning team produced a framework that said: “Rochester Community Schools will become a world-class educational system by guaranteeing a viable, high-quality curriculum for all students.”
 This framework had three goal areas: Curriculum, Instruction & Assessment; Global Awareness; and Technology and Infrastructure.

-In February 2020, we began preparing for 2025 by having a community conversation about our Focus on the Future.
-Community members are invited to join us on our journey as we think beyond traditional teaching and learning opportunities and shape the future.
+In February 2020, Rochester Community Schools began preparing for the next phase of an updated 2025 strategic plan by having a community conversation about our Focus on the Future.
+Students, staff and community members were invited to think about the future of education beyond traditional teaching and learning opportunities.

 At Rochester Community Schools, we believe: